naveen521kk/naveen521kk.github.io/src/posts/manim-vscode.md

 4. Select the Python interpreter by clicking <kbd>F1</kbd> and searching for `Python: Select Interpreter`.
 Select the virtual environment previously created.
     ![vscode select python interpreter manim](/assets/manim-vscode/code_choose_python.png)

 5. If everything is configured correctly pressing <kbd>Ctrl</kbd> + <kbd>Click</kbd> should get to the corresponding definition of that class.
-Also, there would no yellow swiggly lines.
+Also, there would be no yellow swiggly lines.
     ![vscode manim show definition hover](/assets/manim-vscode/vscode_manim_defn.png)

 6. If you want to use Jupyter for working with Manim, then open the same terminal and run